 Over the years, we have explored many topics in Voices.
 Time and again, we return to play; it serves as a steady anchor point for those in our field, as it is at the heart of learning in early childhood and, arguably, throughout our lives.
 The inspiring stories and thought-provoking perspectives of these Voices authors provide a means for us all to weigh whether and to what extent access to play may be constrained.
 If contextual factors facilitate play, how do they do so and how might we take active steps to share innovations and champion the same freedoms in other spaces?
 If contextual factors constrain play, how can we advocate to ensure that opportunities for creativity, autonomy, exploration, and joy abound for the children we work with?

 It is easy to debate systemic changes in the abstract but, as this Voices issue has shown us, many barriers may arise along the way that impact real-world practice.
 We hope that expanding a conversation and inspiring new practices can help us open the doors to play in its varied forms for more children.

 NAEYC.
 2020.
 “Developmentally Appropriate Practice.”
 Position statement.
 Washington, DC: NAEYC. naeyc.org/resources/position-statements/dap/contents.

 Souto-Manning, M., A.C.
 Emerson, G. Marcel, A. Rabadi-Raol, & A. Turner.
 2022.
 “Democratizing Creative Early Educational Experiences: A Matter of Racial Justice.”
 Review of Research in Education 46 (1): 1–31.

 Maleka Donaldson, EdD, is an assistant professor of education and child study at Smith College in Northampton, Massachusetts.
-She has taught in preschool and kindergarten classrooms, is a teacher educator, and recently published the book From Oops to Aha: Portraits of Learning from Mistakes in Kindergarten. [email protected]
+She has taught in preschool and kindergarten classrooms, is a teacher educator, and is author of the book From Oops to Aha: Portraits of Learning from Mistakes in Kindergarten. [email protected]